-When you are done making the glyphs, save the file as an Inkscape SVG (this is Inkscape's standard file format).
+When you are done, save the file as an Inkscape SVG (this is Inkscape's standard file format).

-Although this functionality is meant for typographers, amateurs, too, can quickly get a working result and test their work as they continue.
+Although this functionality is meant for typographers, amateurs, too, can quickly get a working result and test their work as they go.

-When your font is finished, you can use a font-making software like FontForge where you import your SVG font and can export it into other different formats to be able to use it with other software, like Microsoft Word, LibreOffice, in any other program that supports the choice of fonts, or in a HTML file using CSS.
+When your font is finished, you can use a software like FontForge where you import your SVG font and can export it into different formats to be able to use it with other software.

 Fig. 1: The typography template has just the right size for a single letter.
-It comes with 5 useful guides for making your font.
-On the right side, the (lowercase) letter 'a' has already been added to the SVG font.
+It comes with a set of useful guides.
+On the right side, the letter 'a' has already been added to the SVG font.